upskyy/sports_news_collector/README.md

 >>> collector.collect()
 ```

-- Then, it is sent to your e-mail through the following procedure
+- Then, it is sent to your e-mail through the following procedure.
--> 1. Collect the news of the sport you have chosen
+-> 1. Collect the news of the sport you have chosen.
--> 2. Summarize the news and analyze the sentiment of the news
+-> 2. Summarize the news and analyze the sentiment of the news.
--> 3. Send them to your email periodically
+-> 3. Send them to your email periodically.

-- If you want to send to your email periodically, I recommend using the colab environment
+- If you want to send to your email periodically, I recommend using the colab environment.
-- Please click [here](https://github.com/hasangchun/sports_news_collector/blob/main/make_sports_news.ipynb) for details
+- Please click [here](https://github.com/hasangchun/sports_news_collector/blob/main/make_sports_news.ipynb) for details.

 ## Information
 ![sports_news](https://user-images.githubusercontent.com/54731898/113507570-5fc78680-9586-11eb-8de1-5982f6f4c0c2.jpg)

-I got news information by crawling the recommended news of Naver Sports News
+I got news information by crawling the recommended news of naver sports news.

 ## Result